Doubts hang over UK's Johnson though bid to oust him fails

 “Words have been said that cannot be retracted, reports published that cannot be erased, and votes have been cast that show a greater level of rejection than any Tory leader has ever endured and survived,” Hague wrote in a Times of London article whose words were splashed across the British media.

-But some supporters tried to move past the vote on Tuesday.
+Senior government ministers backed Johnson’s call to move on.
 Deputy Prime Minister Dominic Raab said the party should “draw a line in the sand after this vote.”

+Foreign Secretary Liz Truss said the vote had produced “a clear result.”

+“Now is the time to get behind the prime minister,” she said.

 The vote followed months of brewing discontent over the prime minister’s ethics and judgment that centered on revelations of alcohol-fueled bashes held by staff in the prime minister’s office in 2020 and 2021, when pandemic restrictions prevented U.K. residents from socializing or even visiting dying relatives.